020-020 MetaServer Import – Import from Folder

 TIP: The thumbnail on the right will follow you, so you can easily refer to the Setup window.
 Click on the thumbnail to make the image larger.

 01 – Watched folder: you can browse to the watched folder using the “…” button or enter the path manually.
 Make sure this path already exists.

-02 – File types: here you can specify the file types that will be imported.
+03 – File types: here you can specify the file types that will be imported.
 Press the drop-down arrow to select the desired file types.
-Right now, we exclusively support PDF.
-Support for other file types is planned for a future release.
+Right now, we support PDF, TIF, JPG and PNG.

 IMPORTANT: In your export action(s), select “Imported PDF” to export the original version with password.
 Select “Processed PDF” to export a version without password.

 05 – Fit TIF, JPG and PNG to page size: enable this option to reduce very large TIF, JPG or PNG files to A4 or Letter Size.
 Image quality is preserved, only the paper size is updated.
 JPG and PNG images with small dimensions such as receipts or business cards remain untouched.

 For example, documents captured with a smart phone in JPG or PNG format often have incorrect, too large page dimensions causing data extraction and viewing problems.

 06 – Replace invalid files with red warning image: when enabled, invalid/corrupt files will be replaced with red warning images.
 This makes it visually clear that some files were corrupt.

 07 – Replace password protected files with orange warning image: when enabled, password protected files will be replaced with orange warning images.
 This makes it visually clear that some files were password protected.